Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published, nor is it before another journal for consideration, or been rejected by another journal (or if it has, please provide an explanation in Comments to the Editor section).

 - The submission file is in Microsoft Word or RTF file format.

 - The submission follows APA style guidelines for inclusive and bias-free language.

 - If the submission is a peer reviewed article or a book review it must be submitted using the template provided (access the templates using the links in this checklist item).

 - If the submission is to a peer-reviewed section of the journal, authors and institutions should be replaced by anonymising text, eg XXX